This post may contain affiliate links. See our affiliate disclaimer here.

 Recently a stranger commented on a blog I wrote about why we love RVing and said this:

-When people see two twenty-somethings driving around the country in an RV, there is instant judgment placed on us.
-Obviously, we are rich, entitled, or hit some kind of lottery that enabled us to go escape “the real world” and travel full-time.
+When people see two twenty-somethings driving around the country in an RV, instant judgment is placed on us.
+Obviously, we are rich, entitled, or hit some lottery that enabled us to escape “the real world” and travel full-time.
 Or we are drug dealers.
 There is no in-between.

 Of course, the truth is we aren’t rich.
-We work a typical 40-ish hour work week and unless Alyssa is hiding something from me, we have won no lottery.
-All of these factors make it a lot more fun to answer the question of when we’re going to live in the “real world”.
+We work a typical 40-ish hour work week, and unless Alyssa is hiding something from me, we have won no lottery.
+All of these factors make it a lot more fun to answer the question of when we will live in the “real world.”

 Short answer: Never.